SStyles93/blog/_posts/2024-02-18-PostMortemGK.md

 # Post-Mortem Project GK
 ## Context
-During the 3rd year of studies at SAE Institute, the Game Programming, Game Art and Audio Engineering students are tasked to make a game together.
-This year, it was a bit special, since we made two games instead of one.
+During the 3rd year of studies at SAE Institute, the Game Programming, Game Art and Audio Engineering students have to make a game together.
+This year was a bit special, since we made two games instead of one.
 One of them is a puzzle adventure game where you play a girl and a cat solving puzzles in dreamlike worlds (Project Girl and Kitty).
 The other one is a VR game inspired by escape rooms where you have to solve puzzles to get out of a room with a dead body (Project VR).
-This document is only about Project VR.
+This document is only about both projects and the process.
 The pre-production went from June 2023 to September 2023.
-The production of a vertical slice of the game lasted until February the 9th.
-The goal was not to have a full game, but to demonstrate a part of it with the quality pushed to the maximum.
+The production of a vertical slice of the games lasted until February the 9th.
+The goal was not to have two finished game, but to demonstrate a part of it with the final quality.
 ### Constraint
-For this project the constraint, imposed by our teacher, Elias Farhan, was to use Unreal Engine 5.
+For the project GK the constraint, imposed by our teacher, Elias Farhan, was to use Unreal Engine 5.
-Pitch
-The pitch for this project was the following:  “Explore the dream worlds of a sick child in the company of a cat with magical powers in Project Girl and Kitty, a contemplative 3D puzzle-adventure game.
+The pitch for the Girl and Kitty project was the following:  “Explore the dream worlds of a sick child in the company of a cat with magical powers in Project Girl and Kitty, a contemplative 3D puzzle-adventure game.
 Manipulate objects by making them change size using the cat's powers to solve unique puzzles, and immerse yourself in a captivating adventure combining imagination and challenges.”

 For the project VR, we had the following constraints: